ZQyou/osc_container_tutorial/part3/3_share_container.md

 # Share Your Container
-A survey result from Nature, 2016 shows that most scientists can not reproduce someone else's result (60-80%) and their own result (40-60%).
+A survey result from Nature, 2016 shows that most scientists have experienced failure to reproduce someone else's result (60-80%) and their own result (40-60%).

 ## Upload to OSC